adamw1221/CS495-Lab-Inventory-Group-F/plan.md

     2. You should get a message saying that you switched to the new branch you just created.

     3. Now you are good to make changes to code and commit them:
-        1. See Sections 5 and 6
+        1. See the "**Add Environment Variable File**" section first, and our Feature description and our modify/extend sections below offer further guidance

-        2. git add .   (to stage all files that you’ve modified)
+        2. **git add .**   (to stage all files that you’ve modified)

-    4. When ready to locally “save” those changes use: **git commit -m " code for this checkpoint"**
+    4. When ready to locally “save” those changes, use: **git commit -m "code for this checkpoint"**

     5. To send them to your remote feature branch use: **git push origin featureBranchName** .
 The first time you do this your new branch will become visible on github at https://github.com/adamw1221/CS495-Lab-Inventory-Group-F

 ### 5	Add Environment Variable File
 This will connect the application to mongodb

-1. Create a file named **.env** in the top lovel of folder **CS495-Lab-Inventory-Group-F**
+1. Create a file named **.env** in the top level of folder **CS495-Lab-Inventory-Group-F**

-2. Add this connection string:
+2. Add this connection string for our generic user:
     1. MONGODB_URI = mongodb+srv://LabAdmin:kNvoF1iXUX3GAfzk@inventory.8onczej.mongodb.net/?retryWrites=true&w=majority

+    3. To log into our MongoDB Atlas UI at: https://account.mongodb.com/account/login
-3. Username: LabAdmin
+        1. Username: LabAdmin

-4. password: kNvoF1iXUX3GAfzk
+        2. password: kNvoF1iXUX3GAfzk